kravietz/blacklist-scripts/README.md

     urls="$urls https://www.blocklist.de/downloads/export-ips_all.txt"

 The script ignores empty lines or comments and will only extract anything that looks like an IP address (`a.b.c.d`) or CIDR subnet (`a.b.c.d/nn`).
 Each blacklist is loaded into a separate `ipset` collection so that logging unambigously identifies which blacklist blocked a packet.

+The script also created an empty `manual-blacklist` set that can be used by the administrator for manual blacklisting.
+For example:

+    ipset add manual-blacklist 217.146.93.122

+Removal:

+    ipset delete manual-blacklist 217.146.93.122

 ## OpenWRT
 The script automatically detects OpenWRT environment (looking for `uci`) and will try to obtain the WAN interface name.
 The filtering will be then **limited to WAN interface only.**